-The establishment of a Child Protection, CiN or Confidential Safeguarding file which is separate from the child's main school file is an important principle in terms of storing and collating information about children which relates to either a child protection or safeguarding concern or an accumulation of concerns about a child's welfare which are outside of the usual range of concerns which relate to ordinary life events.
-It should be borne in mind that what constitutes a concern for one child may not be a concern for another and the child's particular circumstances will need to be taken into account for example if a child is subject to a child protection plan, CiN plan or has looked after status (LAC).
-Professional judgement will therefore be an important factor when making this decision and will need clear links between pastoral staff and those with DSL responsibilities in school.
+The establishment of a Child Protection, CiN or Confidential Safeguarding CPOMS entry, which is separate from the child's main school file, is an important principle in terms of storing and collating information about children which relates to either a child protection or safeguarding concern or an accumulation of concerns about a child's welfare.
+It should be borne in mind that what constitutes a 'concern' for one child may not be a 'concern' for another and the child's particular circumstances will need to be taken into account, for example, if a child is subject to a child protection plan, CiN plan or has looked after status (LAC).
+Professional judgement will therefore be an important factor when making this decision and will need clear links between pastoral staff and those with Designated Safeguarding Lead responsibilities in school.

-A child protection or confidential file should be commenced in the event of:
+A 'child protection' or 'confidential' file should be commenced in the event of: